 - the development of a daily euro unsecured overnight interest rate

-- the set-up of a working group, together with other European institutions, to identify alternative risk-free rates for widespread adoption – this working group will be an industry group chaired by a representative from the private sector
+- the set-up of a working group, together with other European institutions, to identify alternative risk-free rates for widespread adoption – this working group is an industry group chaired by a representative from the private sector

-The ECB has decided to develop a daily euro unsecured overnight interest rate.
-This will complement existing benchmark rates produced by the private sector and will be finalised before 2020.
+The ECB has decided to develop a euro short-term rate (ESTER), which will reflect the wholesale euro unsecured overnight borrowing costs of euro area banks.
+ESTER will complement existing benchmark rates produced by the private sector and will be available by October 2019.

 To ensure transparent communication, the ECB is committed to consulting the public at various stages.
-A first public consultation was launched in November 2017 to gather feedback from market participants.
-It ended on 12 January 2018 and a summary of the responses was published.
+Two public consultations have been held and a summary of responses was published for each.

 Working group on euro risk-free rates

-The ECB is setting up a working group, together with the Financial Services and Markets Authority (FSMA), the European Securities and Markets Authority (ESMA) and the European Commission, which will be tasked with, among other things, identifying and recommending alternative risk-free rates.
+The ECB has set up a working group, together with the Financial Services and Markets Authority (FSMA), the European Securities and Markets Authority (ESMA) and the European Commission, which is tasked with, among other things, identifying and recommending alternative risk-free rates.

 The members of the working group were selected via a call for expressions of interest.
 In addition, two subgroups on term structure and contact robustness have been set up.
 The minutes from each meeting of the working group are published on the ECB website.

 A first public consultation is currently underway to gather feedback from market participants and all other interested parties on the three candidate euro risk-free rates.
 It will run until 17:00 CET on 13 July 2018.